Interested in a Nissan Pathfinder?

 As for driver assistance, the Pathfinder follows Nissan’s other new models in being decked out with intuitive assists.

-ProPilot combines adaptive cruise and lane centring functions for semi-autonomous highway driving, and it largely does a good job save for the odd occasion it drifts a little too close to one of the lines on either side.
+ProPilot combines adaptive cruise and lane centring functions for semi-autonomous highway driving, and it largely does a good job save for the odd occasion it drifts a little too close to the lines on either side.

 Blind-spot and rear cross-traffic assist provide active intervention to prevent collisions, and the audible warnings aren’t ear-piercingly annoying.